nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 <br><br>
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/linux_desktop.jpg" width="750">

 You should see the following screen.
-Click on "Change Password" and change the default password which is normally "raspberry".
+For security purposes you should always change the default password which is normally "raspberry".
+Click on "Change Password" button and change the password to something of your choice.
 <br><br>
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/password.jpg" width="500">